CSchoel/arbitrary-but-fixed/_drafts/ai-explained-from-1nn-to-knn.md

 * Branch between two alternative sets of instructions based on some numerical comparison of values (equal, less, greater, ...)
 * Repeat a set of instructions in a loop until some condition is satisfied (e.g. the end of a list has been reached)

+We will try to use not much more than this.
+For example, we could

 ## Getting more generic

 ## From 1 to k

+## Remarks about real-world application

+Speedup using k-d-trees: Like flipping through telephone book or looking at map

 <!--
 NOTE: Maybe this should be an ipython notebook?